Hishiro64/home-server/README.md

 <!--te-->
 ## 🪂 Deployment
 ![hardware](/docs/assets/hardware.jpg)
 I have deployed this same setup on Bullseye for around 9 months.
 No noticeable issues with a 1TB Kingston drive, running on the Pi 4.
 Nevertheless, I am not an expert, use this reference at your own risk.
 I don't always show or follow best practices.
 Some information may be out of date.
 I have updated this reference lightly for Bookworm and have not yet finished testing long term.
 I'm currently running Bookworm with a 4TB Samsung drive.
-This repository is mainly for me but you may find it useful.
+This repository is mainly for me, but you may find it useful.

 ## 🌴 Tree Map